Resources, Updates, & Next Gen Testimonials

 The KFG community has been working diligently to best serve others during this time.
-In addition to providing Gen Z & Millineials with the most up-to-date information, our next gen advisory board members have been organizing city wide donation drives with universities and hospitals, gathering bio-medical engineers and necessary materials for prototyping DIY medical supplies and 3D printing options, helping to gather necessary funding for the healthcare community through creating a healthcare specific fund, and throwing digital online art auctions to support artists impacted by various festival closures and the Covid 19 virus.
+In addition to providing Gen Z & Millineials with the most up-to-date information, our next gen advisory board members have been organizing city wide donation drives with universities and hospitals, gathering bio-medical engineers and necessary materials for prototyping DIY medical supplies and 3D printing options, and throwing digital online art auctions to support artists impacted by various festival closures and the Covid 19 virus.
 Please join us in our efforts and know just 1 person and a group of their friends can truly change the world.
 For help navigating how to start your philanthropic journey during this time please read the information below.

 Resources & Updates: